-6. To change the size and shape of the mask drag its corners in the player, drag by the center of the mask to move it on top of the object.
+- 6. In the player, move the frame over the object you want to highlight or hide. - 7.
+To change the size and shape of the mask, drag any of its corners in the player.
+Click anywhere inside it to move it.

-If you want to cover up or highlight more than one object, click Add Mask at the top of the setting panel to create another mask.
+If you want to cover up or highlight more than one object, click Add mask at the top of the Highlight and Conceal panel to create another mask.
+To delete the mask, click the trash icon.